 - proposes issues common to the class;

 - is the preferable procedure for resolving the complaint; and

 The claim is not assessed based on its merits.
 The plaintiff(s) need only show that it is not plain and obvious that no claim exists and that there is some basis in fact to meet the requirements set out under the CPA.
 The test is not a difficult one to meet.
 It is applied in a purposive and generous manner and historically the courts have been more inclined to certify class proceedings.

 If a class action, however, is not certified then the process is at an end.
 If the action is certified and all appeals have been exhausted, notice is given to class members advising that the class action has been certified and any members of the class who do not wish to be a part of the class may opt-out.
 The action then proceeds through the stages of litigation including disclosure, discovery, and a common issues trial.

-While class action lawsuits have the potential to further societal goals by providing access to justice for litigants and promote the efficient use of judicial resources, the process is long and cumbersome and a judgment can take several years.
+While class actions lawsuits have the potential to further societal goals by providing access to justice for litigants and promoting the efficient use of judicial resources, the process is long and cumbersome and a judgment can take several years.
 There are also limitations to what the class members can recover.
 Even if the plaintiffs are successful on the common issues, liability might not be proven and aggregate damages will not be awarded.
 There are several other scenarios in which aggregate damages may also not be awarded.
-In such cases, individual plaintiffs likely would have benefit from bringing an individual action as recovery might be higher and more efficient.
+In such cases, individual plaintiffs likely would have benefited from bringing an individual action as recovery might be higher and more efficient.

 While there is generally a significant amount of publicity relating to class actions and the prospects might be appealing, the risks and benefits must be weighed prior to opting out of a class action.